NVIDIA-Merlin/NVTabular/README.md

 ### Examples and Tutorials

-We provide a [collection of examples, use cases and tutorials](https://github.com/NVIDIA/NVTabular/tree/main/examples) as juptyer notebooks in our repository.
-The notebooks are based on 5 differet, well-known datasets:
+We provide a [collection of examples, use cases and tutorials](https://github.com/NVIDIA/NVTabular/tree/main/examples) as Juptyer notebooks in our repository.
+The notebooks are based on 5 different, well-known datasets:
 - MovieLens
 - Outbrain Click Prediction
 - Criteo Click Ads Prediction